pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

     .ifPresent(System.out::println); // 1
 ```

-If the stream is empty, they return an empty `Optional`:
+Again, if the stream is empty, these return an empty `Optional`:
 ```java
 Stream<String> stream = Stream.empty();
 System.out.println(